TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 - (TV) indicates that the model is from torchvision Model Zoo<br>
 - More details of these models can be seen in [edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-modelzoo)<br>
 - The TIDL results were obtained using [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark) which in turn uses [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) and the release version used was 8.2<br>

 ## Post Training Calibration For Quantization (Calibration)
-**Note: this is not our recommended method in PyTorch.**<br>

-We also have a faster, but less accurate alternative for called Calibration.
-Post Training Calibration or simply Calibration is a method to reduce the accuracy loss with quantization.
-This is an approximate method and does not use ground truth or back-propagation.

-If you are interested, you can take a look at the [documentation of Calibration here](Calibration.md).
-However, in a training framework such as PyTorch, it is possible to get better accuracy with QAT and we recommend to use that.<br>

-## Post Training Calibration For Quantization (Calibration)